tribixbite/awesome/README.md

 *   [aidenybai/react-grab](https://github.com/aidenybai/react-grab) - Select context for coding agents directly from your website
 *   [garzj/google-photos-migrate](https://github.com/garzj/google-photos-migrate) - A tool to fix EXIF data and recover filenames from a Google Photos takeout, preserving albums within the directory structure.
 *   [prag-matt-ic/imagen-header-rebuild](https://github.com/prag-matt-ic/imagen-header-rebuild) - A recreation of the DeepMind Imagen 3 header video in code
-*   [countertype/three-text](https://github.com/countertype/three-text) - High fidelity 3D mesh font geometry and text layout for the web, supporting Three.js with additional adapters for p5.js, WebGPU, and WebGL
+*   [countertype/three-text](https://github.com/countertype/three-text) - High fidelity 3D font rendering and text layout for the web, supporting Three.js with additional adapters for p5.js, WebGPU, and WebGL
 *   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.
 *   [photon-js/photon](https://github.com/photon-js/photon) - Next-generation infrastructure for deploying any JavaScript server.
 *   [tribixbite/imaginize](https://github.com/tribixbite/imaginize) -